depaul-dice/LLVMAnalyses/src/README.md

 python3 main.py directory

 ## Environment
-Ubuntu 16.04
+- Ubuntu 16.04
-Python 3.7.8
+- Python 3.7.8
-pydotplus 2.0.2
+- pydotplus 2.0.2

 ## Input specification
-The directory can only have the dotfiles inside
+The directory can only have the dotfiles inside,

 ## Each Files' Main Functionalities